|About this course:|

 Written transcripts of any audio components and Adobe Portable Document Format (PDF) versions of printed material are available.
 Some Adobe PDF components may not be available or fully accessible using a screen reader and mathematical, scientific or foreign language materials may be particularly difficult to read in this way.
 Other alternative formats of the study materials may be available in the future.
 Our Services for disabled students website has the latest information about availability.

-This course includes use of a website and multi-media web-based activities, most of which should be accessible if you use assistive technology.
+This module includes use of a website and multi-media web-based activities, most of which should be accessible if you use assistive technology.
 However, where they may not be fully accessible, additional resources are provided to improve accessibility.
 Some of these activities may require sighted help for those with visual impairment.

 If you have particular study requirements please tell us as soon as possible, as some of our support services may take several weeks to arrange.
 Visit our Services for disabled students website for more information, including: